-Whether you eat it for breakfast, lunch or dessert, this is a real treat!
-Take your cutest bowls out of your cupboard, fill them with Greek yoghurt and break a handful of walnuts over it.
+Whether you eat it for breakfast, lunch or dessert, Greek yoghurt with honey and walnuts is a real treat!
+Take your cutest bowls out of your cupboard and fill them with Greek yoghurt.

 I also love to ladle Teaspoon Sweets on yoghurt, but for you to try that you have to come to Greece!